Cube002/waterrocketpy/README.md

 ## Acknowledgments

 - Physics models based on established fluid dynamics principles from the book to the lecture Fluidmechanik (Aachener Beiträge zur Strömungsmechanik) ISBN 978-3-95886-221-0
+- Thanks Jonathan for helping with the core physics model

 ## Links